rankill/RuleOfThumb/README.md

 For the development of the prototype the following tech stack was selected:

 - **Angular 8**
-   - **[In Memory Web Api](https://github.com/angular/in-memory-web-api "In Memory Web Api")**, An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.
+   - **[In Memory Web Api](https://github.com/angular/in-memory-web-api "In Memory Web Api")**: An in-memory web api for Angular demos and tests that emulates CRUD operations over a RESTy API.

-  - IndexedDB to persist the votes made and obtain them after reloading the page
+- **IndexedDB** to persist the votes made and obtain them after reloading the page

 - **Sass**, Preprocessor to implement CSS in a structural and optimal way, for future growth the 7-1 pattern of Sass is proposed